-• WP2 Ecosystem value co-creation, Open Calls and scaling-up twinning is to create a viable user-led innovation ecosystem of partnering healthcare professionals, industry players and end-users, cutting across all four project spaces, aligned behind the objective of implementing and sealing Gatekeeper solutions.
-The areas of standards relevant in WP2 will initially be:
+- WP2 Ecosystem value co-creation, Open Calls and scaling-up twinning is to create

+a viable user-led innovation ecosystem of partnering healthcare professionals,

+industry players and end-users, cutting across all four project spaces, aligned

+behind the objective of implementing and sealing GATEKEEPER solutions.
+The

+areas of standards relevant in WP2 will initially be:

 - o Health

 - o Medical equipment

-- Health related providers
+- o Health related providers

 - o Accessibility and user-friendliness for end-users

 - Trust and privacy

-- WP3 Gatekeeper Web of Things (WoT) Reference Architecture is to expand the WoT Reference Architecture.
+- WP3 GATEKEEPER Web of Things (WoT) Reference Architecture is to expand the WoT Reference Architecture.
 WoT related to healthcare and smart and healthy living at home.
-The WP3 is to support WP4 and WP5 on WoT, eHealth, mHealth, Big Data and Al. T3.3 will consider Gatekeeper interoperable WoT standards over smart and healthy living at home domains, and maximising interoperability through the use of existing and emerging standards and best practises across various services and smart home devices used by the pilots.
+The WP3 is to support WP4 and WP5 on WoT, eHealth, mHealth, Big Data and AI.
+T3.3 will consider GATEKEEPER interoperable WoT standards over smart and healthy living at home domains, and maximising interoperability using existing and emerging standards and best practises across various services and smart home devices used by the pilots.
 Relevant standards in WP3 will be standards related to:

 - o Healthcare

 - o Home living

-- WoT
+- o WoT

 - IoT and Smart Homes

 - Health care services

 - o Al

 - WP4: Things Management Infrastructure & Development.
 Based on WP3 the WP4

 is to provide infrastructure and microservices required by WP5 to deliver an

-integrated Gatekeeper ecosystem.
+integrated GATEKEEPER ecosystem.
 Things refer here to platform, service system

 and application devices.
 Relevant standards will include standards on:

 - Data collection

 - Data storage

 - Smart home

-- Health related data risk detection and interventions
+- o Health related data risk detection and interventions

-- WP5: Integrated plug and play Gatekeeper Dynamic Intervention services.
+- WP5: Integrated plug and play GATEKEEPER Dynamic Intervention services.
 This WP is based on WP4 and relevant standards will include:

 - Home Activity Monitoring and Health Activity Monitoring

 - AI-powered tools

-- Health, including:
+- o Health, including:

 - Early detection and monitoring

 - Prevention and intervention

 - Robot services

 - Smart care

 - Care services

 - WP6: Medical user cases, early detection and intervention.
 Standards relevant for this WP would include areas like:

 - Wearable and smart home IoT

-- Sensing equipment
+- o Sensing equipment

 - o Big Data and Data Analytics

-- o Monitoring and prediction
+- Monitoring and prediction

-- o Data analytics
+- Data analytics

-- WP7: Gatekeeper Large Scale Pilot definition and execution.
+- WP7: GATEKEEPER Large Scale Pilot definition and execution.
 Includes to define, manage and execute large sale pilot activities in different pilot sites, WoT architecture related to WP3 and user cases related to WP2.
 Relevant areas for standards will include:

-- o User requirements
+- User requirements

 - Technology development

 - Technological interoperability

-- o Software artefacts
+- Software artefacts

-- o Medical requirements
+- Medical requirements

 - Early detection

 - Early intervention

+- WPg: Dissemination, Communication, Exploitation and Sustainability.
+Standards relevant for this WP, specifically the exploitation and new business model creation include areas such as:

+- o Middle layer API

+- Al applications as products

+- New hardware products

+- o Multi-sided platform components

-3. Overview of relevant existing standards
+3 Overview of relevant existing standards

-3.2 Health
+3.1 Health

-In the overview of standards on health we are referring to a broad concept, based on WHO's definition of health. a state of complete physical, mental and social wellbeing, and not merely the absence of disease and infirmity.
+In the overview of standards on health we are referring to a broad concept, based on the World Health Organisation's definition of health - a state of complete physical, mental and social wellbeing, and not merely the absence of disease and infirmity.
 Thus, the listing includes e-Health, robotics and mHealth and ergonomics and several sub-groups of these.

-3.2.1 Technical systems for monitoring the health condition, medical devices
+3.1.1 Technical systems for monitoring the health condition, medical devices